The Doe Fund: Criticism

-Early in The Doe Fund's existence, George McDonald got in disputes with New York's Coalition for the Homeless for whom he used to volunteer.
-At issue was the fact that Ready, Willing & Able charged the homeless to stay in their city-financed shelters.
+Early in The Doe Fund's existence, McDonald got in disputes with New York's Coalition for the Homeless for whom he used to volunteer.
+At issue was that Ready, Willing & Able charged the homeless to stay in their city-financed shelters.

 In 2006, the U.S. Department of Labor conducted audits of each of its Welfare-to-Work contracts, one of which had been awarded to The Doe Fund.
-The initial audit report stated that approximately $1.6 million of a $5 million grant was improperly allocated, though this finding was revised in a subsequent 2008 review, which determined that more than two-thirds of the previously disallowed funds had been properly administered.
+The initial audit report stated that approximately $1.6 million of a $5 million grant (about 32%) was improperly allocated, though this finding was revised in a subsequent 2008 review, which determined that more than two-thirds (about 67%) of the previously disallowed funds had been properly administered.

-The New York Daily News charged George McDonald with blurring the lines between his personal and professional life by pocketing the $100,000 honorarium accompanying the 2008 William E. Simon Prize for Lifetime Achievement in Social Entrepreneurship.
-The Daily News claimed it was intended for his charity, though The Doe Fund's board voted to award it to him for his leadership.
-The Manhattan Institute issued a clarification stating that these honoraria are awarded to individuals "in the tradition of Nobel Prize and MacArthur 'genius' awards" and that the money was intended for George McDonald individually.
+The New York Daily News said McDonald had blurred the lines between his personal and professional life by pocketing the $100,000 honorarium accompanying the 2008 William E. Simon Prize for Lifetime Achievement in Social Entrepreneurship.
+The Daily News said it was intended for his charity, though The Doe Fund's board voted to award it to him for his leadership.
+The Manhattan Institute issued a clarification stating that these honoraria are awarded to individuals "in the tradition of Nobel Prize and MacArthur 'genius' awards" and that the money was intended for McDonald individually.
 The Manhattan Institute has since presented honorarium checks in the name of the award winner, as was customary before they began administering the prize in 2007.

-In 2009, the New York Post criticized the charity, questioning the compensation it paid Founder and President George McDonald.
+In 2009, the New York Post criticized the charity, questioning the compensation it paid McDonald.
 In a response letter, the chairman of The Doe Fund's board of directors wrote that their executive compensation is comparable to other non-profit organizations of a similar size and complexity.
-The Better Business Bureau (BBB) reports that The Doe Fund meets all 20 BBB Standards for Charity Accountability, and that George McDonald's salary is less than 1% of the organization's operating budget.
+The Better Business Bureau (BBB) said that The Doe Fund meets all 20 BBB Standards for Charity Accountability, and that McDonald's salary is less than 1% of the organization's operating budget.